Online Bachelor's Degree

 - Top 20 Most Popular Bachelor's Degree Programs.

-Earning a Bachelor's degree allows you to gain vertical knowledge and understanding of a subject.
-On a practical level, earning a Bachelor's degree, whether on-campus or though online schools, can improve your career options.
-2013 data from the Bureau of Labor Statistics (BLS) demonstrate that, on average, the higher the degree, the higher the weekly earnings and lower the percentage of unemployment.
+Earning a bachelor's degree allows you to gain vertical knowledge and understanding of a subject.
+On a practical level, earning a bachelor's degree, whether on-campus or though online schools, can improve your career options.
+Data from the Bureau of Labor Statistics (BLS) for 2013 demonstrates that, on average, the higher the degree, the higher the weekly earnings and the lower the percentage of unemployment.
 Here's how the data breaks down: